-Virginia and his successor came to Iowa after nearly a half century of life in Kentucky.
-The first legislative assembly which Lucas faced in 1838 included in its membership twenty, or more than one-half, whose birthplace was south of the Mason and Dixon Line.
-New Englanders there were in abundance but they did not predominate as has so often been claimed. - As the Civil War approached, the southern influx weakened while that from the northeast increased, but in the years of the early Territorial period, the migration from Virginia, Maryland, and the Carolinas - sometimes with a few years stopover in Ohio, Indiana, and Illinois - was large.
+The presence of so large a number of free colored persons and especially of the sixteen slaves is in line with the fact that Iowa in the time of Lucas had been peopled to a considerable extent from the Southern States.
+The first Legislative Assembly which Lucas faced in 1838 included in its membership twenty, or more than one-half, whose birthplace was south of the Mason and Dixon Line.
+New Englanders there were in abundance but they did not predominate as has so often been claimed.
+As the Civil War approached, the southern influx weakened while that from the northeast increased, but in the years of the early Territorial period, the migration from Virginia, Maryland, and the Carolinas - sometimes with a few years stopover in Ohio, Indiana, and Illinois --- was large.
 Kentucky and Tennessee sent many young men into this new and promising Territory.
 And the contributions of Missouri to this upstream migration included such men as George Wallace Jones and Augustus Caesar Dodge, the first two United States Senators from Iowa, and Stephen Hempstead, the second Governor of the State.

 In the early days they had come to trade in furs and to mine lead but by 1840 they came to farm.
 Over 10,000 in that year were listed as farmers while all the other occupations together gave employment to less than 3000.
 They were men of little wealth, but of sturdy ways.
 They were democratic and independent, accustomed to labor and frontier hardships, but unaccustomed to restraint.
 They were intelligent but not many of them were highly educated.
-Only 365 in 1840 practised the learned professions.
+Only 365 in 1840 practiced the learned professions.